-- Terms for neoplasms are assigned to SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps) as primary SOC.
+- Terms for congenital and hereditary anomalies are assigned to SOC Congenital, familial and genetic disorders as the primary SOC. - Terms for neoplasms are assigned to SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps) as primary SOC.
 This does not apply to cyst and polyp terms.
 These terms have as their primary SOC the manifestation site SOC.
 For example, PT Aural polyp has SOC Ear and labyrinth disorders as its primary SOC and SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps) as its secondary SOC. - Terms for infections are assigned to SOC Infections and infestations as the primary SOC.